Updated on 2026/05/19

 Profile

-Corporate Governance; AI Governance and Responsible AI; Activist Shareholders; Environmental, Social, and Governance (ESG); Sustainability; Climate Litigation; Corporate Sociopolitical Activism (CSA); Corporate Social Responsibility (CSR); Corporate Crime and White-Collar Crime; Corruption/Anti-Corruption; Civil Procedure; Anglo-American Law.
+Corporate Governance; AI Governance and Responsible AI; Activist Shareholders; Environmental, Social, and Governance (ESG); Privacy and Data Protection (Corporate Law Context); Sustainability; Climate Litigation; Corporate Sociopolitical Activism (CSA); Corporate Social Responsibility (CSR); Corporate Crime and White-Collar Crime; Corruption/Anti-Corruption; Civil Procedure; Anglo-American Law.

 Research Areas